FairwindsOps/insights-docs/docs/features/automation-rules.md

 * integration - String - valid values are `GitHub`, `Azure`, or `Jira`
 * project - String - name of project
 * labels - Array - a list of labels to put on the ticket
+* [optional] customizable fields - Object - Object containing customizable fields depending on the target ticketing provider.
+See "Customizable fields" section below for more details.
+* [optional] issue type - string - Issue type on the target ticketing provider.
 ##### Examples
 ```js
 if (ActionItem.ResourceNamespace === "api") {